 Obviously, that model is appropriate for contemporary Nigeria and we strongly recommend it.
 That is because the current situation where issues of negotiations and dialogues are approached with negative attitude is not helping national growth.
 When we see one another as fellow humans who deserve what we also desire, it would make for a peaceful society because inordinate greed will be reduced.
 However, if we chose to see the others as objects, which do not deserve the good things of life, problem will continue.
+Clearly, wrong attitude and approach towards national crisis, governance, labour issues, conflicts, disagreements, and so on, have been the bane of our society.
+What Nigeria needs now is a change of attitude, where we drop the "I-It" method for the "I-Thou" philosophy.
+With the right approach, even an enemy can become a friend and we can then live with one another in peace and harmony.

-John & Usoro
+John & Akpabio

-Martin Buber's Dialogue and the Possibility of Peaceful ...
+Martin Buber's Dialogue and ...